tristanhcole/Emojithereum/README.md

 # Emojithereum
 Ethereum Emoji Hierarchical Deterministic Wallet that uses Emoji icons as a seed phrase.

+**NOTE: Definitely NOT for production use**

 For https://github.com/teamsempo/fullstack-challenge